Do you want your sales and marketing team to spend less time guessing, and more time closing deals?

 We’ll focus on data segmentation for sales and marketing (sometimes referred to as sales segmentation).

-We’ll also look at how you can apply segmentation to your existing customer database to identify insights that can improve customer satisfaction, and grow revenue.
+We’ll also look at how you can apply data segmentation to your existing customer database to identify insights that can improve customer satisfaction, and grow revenue.

 We also need to be aware of the difference between segmentation and targeting.
 These two concepts are related but refer to different things.